niHonkage/DocsLearning/en/learn-more/extended-reading/retrieval-augment/rerank.md

 ### How to Configure the Re-rank Model?

-Dify currently supports the Cohere Rerank model.
+Fusionworks currently supports the Cohere Rerank model.
 You can enter the "Model Providers -> Cohere" page and fill in the API key for the Re-rank model:

 <figure><img src="../../../.gitbook/assets/image (112).png" alt=""><figcaption><p>Configure Cohere Rerank Model in Model Providers</p></figcaption></figure>